-Nature’s Logic Dog Food gets the Advisor’s top rating of 5 stars.
+Nature’s Logic Dog Food earns the Advisor’s top rating of 5 stars.

-The Nature’s Logic product line includes five dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Nature’s Logic product line includes seven dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.

-- Nature’s Logic Canine Duck Meal and Salmon Meal Dinner
+- Nature’s Logic Canine Duck and Salmon Meal Dinner Fare

-Nature’s Logic Canine Chicken Meal Dinner was selected to represent the other products in the line for this review.
+Nature’s Logic Canine Rabbit Meal Dinner Fare was selected to represent the other products in the line for this review.

 Dry Dog Food